Beryl Gilroy: Personal life and death

 Gilroy met her husband Patrick at the library at University College London.
 They married in 1954 and had two children: Darla-Jane and Paul.
 Inspired by the way her grandparents had raised her, she homeschooled both kids.
 Patrick died suddenly on 5 October 1975.
 She attended therapy to cope with her grief and came away even more interested in psychology and counselling than she already had been.
 She earned her doctorate in psychology and counselling 12 years later.

-Gilroy died on 4 April 2001 at the Royal Free Hospital in Camden, London, from an aortic aneurysm.
+Gilroy died at the age of 76 on 4 April 2001 at the Royal Free Hospital in Camden, London, from an aortic aneurysm.
 She is buried at Highgate Cemetery.
 She had been scheduled to deliver a keynote speech at the 4th annual Caribbean Women Writers Association Conference two days after her death.

 Gilroy liked fashion and enjoyed dressing up, even for teaching.
 The orange skirt suit she was wearing when she arrived in the UK was on display at the Victoria and Albert Museum as part of the Black British Style exhibition in 2004.
 She identified as a feminist throughout her life, something she felt was particularly important for Black women.